 Get a prescription.
 Proton pump inhibitors reduce the amount of acid made by the stomach.
 This can reduce reflux and associated symptoms.
 Antiemetic medications are another option to relieve nausea.

-People can reduce acid reflux symptoms by changing their lifestyle.
+People can reduce acid reflux symptoms by changing their lifestyles.
 You still need to discuss acid reflux with your doctor to get a proper diagnosis.

 Your doctor can help you in a proper way.
 Inform your primary care physician or gastroenterologist if you are unable to eat due to nausea, as this can put you at risk for dehydration.